Crosstown Block 1

 Urbanistically, this significantly reduces the visual impact of the mechanical penthouse, since it is much less visible than the previous location at the periphery of the building volume.
 The proposed cladding for the volume is a unique skin of faceted glass panels.
 Because of this treatment of the façade, the building creates a variety of ever-changing visual effects from simple reflection to complex kaleidoscopic tableaus of the neighbouring built environment.
 While this artistic tour de force appears unique and highly crafted, it is in fact tectonically resolved as a series of panels that are based on the geometric clarity of a repetitive pattern.

 At the building’s ground level, this faceted façade transforms into a canopy turn arcade.
 In place of the regime of patterned facets, longer panels of glass are extended horizontally.
-These panels provide overhead protection at the building entry and a sheltering edge to adjacent public space.
+Furthermore, these panels provide overhead protection at the building entry and a sheltering edge to adjacent public spaces.
 Compositionally, in place of repetition, the overhead glass panels at ground level are inflected and visually composed.